 There are many other aspects of website design currently shaping what we see and experience every day on the web.
 When you look at your current website you may find that you are on the forefront of the latest and greatest trends shaping the web right now, or you may find that your website could use a refresh.

 Whether you’re looking to refresh your current website or ensure that a new project features current trends in web design, make sure that you don’t lose sight of you website usability goals along the way.

-As you look towards your next web project, the best advice that can be offered is to work with a reputable web design company to ensure that you aren’t lagging behind the mark straight out of the gates and that your website is focused on both form and function.
+As you look towards your next web project, the best advice that can be offered is to work with a reputable web design company, or even a specialty WordPress web design firm to ensure that you aren’t lagging behind the mark straight out of the gates and that your website is focused on both form and function.
 After all, your website isn’t just a vanity piece, it’s an important piece of your marketing mix that serves an extremely important function.